Computer Science Department, University of Crete

 General Information

-The course meets Mon/Wed at 6pm in A.121.
+The course meets Thu 3pm and Fri at 9am in H.208.
 See schedule for exact dates.

 Announcements